Lisin: Other cities

 It has been suggested that in early periods Lisin was worshiped in Sirara.

 In Larsa, a certain Ṣālilum dedicated a diorite bowl for the life of Rim-Sîn I to Lisin and Ninsikila, according to Douglas Frayne with former to be interpreted as a god and the latter as a goddess.
 However, according to Gabriella Spada it is also possible that Lisin is female in this text.
-She also appears in a legal text from the reign of the same king which might be an example of a so-called "temple loan", as it presents her as the creditor who borrowed a certain amount of silver to two people.
+She also appears in a legal text from the reign of the same king which might be an example of a so-called "temple loan", as it presents her as the creditor who lent a certain amount of silver to two people.

 Texts focused on Lisin have also been found during the excavations in Meturan, and according to Antoine Cavigneaux and Farouk Al-Rawi might indicate the existence of a local cult dedicated to her in this city in the Old Babylonian period.
 She is attested in theophoric names from this site, Lisina-akkam and Lu-Lisina, with the latter attested on a seal with an inscription documenting the owner's personal devotion to her.

 The copyist of one of the surviving examples of the god list Anšar = Anum, Itti-Marduk-balātu, mentioned Lisin in its colophon as one of the deities he was devoted to, alongside Sin and Nanaya.
 This text has been dated to the Neo-Babylonian period, and likely comes from Sippar.

 A possible late reference to Lisin occurs in a ritual text from Babylon which lists various deities worshiped alongside Nanaya in her temple Euršaba who accompanied her during a journey to Kish.
 The tablets reflect late Babylonian conventions, and might come from either the Hellenistic or Arsacid period.